0oSaraho0/pp3-adventure_game/README.md

 They are as follows

 open_image
-- Enter name - correctly takes name and ask again for an input if nothing is entered.
+- Enter name - correctly takes a name and ask again for an input if nothing is entered.

 intro
 - correctly connects to start_game

 start_game
-- Asks player to touch orb
+- Asks player to touch the orb
-  - 'yes' correctly connects to demon-realm
+  - 'yes' correctly connects to demon_realm
   - 'no' correctly connects to game_over
-  - any other answer corectly receives 'Incorrect answer please type yes or no' message
+  - any other answer correctly receives 'Incorrect answer please type yes or no' message

 deamon_realm
 - Has 3 doors to choose from left, right and front.
   - 'left' correctly connects to lake
   - 'right' correctly connects to field
   - 'front' correctly connects to mountain
-  - any other input receives 'incorrect answer you must enter left right or front' message
+  - any other input receives 'incorrect answer you must enter left, right or front' message

 lake
  - Has an option to catch a fish.